 One way to deal with moral hazard would be to distinguish explicitly between two different risks facing each country: on the one hand idiosyncratic risk, created by national policies and country specific shocks; on the other hand, "systemic" risk stemming from aggregate liquidity shocks occurring on a broader - global or regional - scale.
-At the moment, foreign exchange reserves are meant to cover both risks.
-Since systemic risk is not related to a country size or GDP level there is potentially no limit to the demand for self insurance.
-A the same time, if systemic risk is defined in such a way that it is truly independent from individual countries behaviour or policies, protection through a multilateral mechanisms would not create any moral hazard problem.

-It should therefore be possible to define and build a framework around the following principles: countries should self insure against idiosyncratic risk by holding a sufficient amount of reserves.
+Countries would self insure against idiosyncratic risk by holding a sufficient amount of reserves.
 Protection against systemic risk would come from a multilateral mechanism for international liquidity provision.